Feeling Safe and Empowered

 “Leave it well alone.”

-If we keep accepting arguments like these above, how do we progress?
 How do we ensure that everyone feels safe, welcomed, and included?
 Will everyone’s voice be heard?
+This is not just about progress and innovation.

 In certain situations, how do we avoid catastrophic disasters and grave harm to individuals or communities?
 Take the Titan submersible disaster, as an example, where two former OceanGate employees separately voiced safety concerns but found their voices dismissed.